Ann Blyth: Live performance

 Blyth performed live in concert tours for many years with Harper MacKay serving as her accompanist and music director.

-Personal life
+Personal life and death

-In the December 1952 edition of Motion Picture and Television Magazine, Blyth stated in an interview that she was a Republican who had endorsed Dwight D. Eisenhower for president, the month before during the 1952 presidential election.

 In 1953, Blyth married obstetrician James McNulty, brother of singer Dennis Day, who had introduced them.
 The bridesmaids were actresses Joan Leslie, Jane Withers, and Betty Lynn.
 The couple received a special commendation from Pope Pius XII.
 After her marriage, Blyth took a hiatus from her career to focus on raising their five children: Timothy, Maureen, Kathleen, Terence, and Eileen.
 They later had ten grandchildren.
-McNulty died in La Jolla, California in 2007 at the age of 79.
+McNulty died in La Jolla, California in 2007, at the age of 89.

 In 1955, an armed man who had written her fan letters was arrested near her house.

+Blyth died at her home in Rancho Santa Fe, California on June 24, 2026, at the age of 98.

 Honors

 In 1973, she and McNulty, both Roman Catholics were accorded the honorific rank of Lady and Knight of the Holy Sepulchre in a ceremony presided over by Cardinal Cooke.